jamieminh/ESD-Assignment/README.md

 Assignment for ESD

 ## How to use
-1. Create a Java DB called 'assignment'.
+1.Create a Java DB called 'assignment', with username='root', password='root'.
 2. Run the SmartCare.sql script to create tables and populate some sample data